 B. GUIDELINES FOR PERSONS WITH DISABILITIES USING A SCRIBE

-• Both the candidate as well as scribe will have to give a suitable undertaking along with call letter at the time of examination confirming that the scribe fulfils all the stipulated eligibility criteria for a scribe mentioned above.
-Further in case it later transpires that he/she did not fulfil any laid down eligibility criteria or suppressed material facts the candidature of the applicant will stand cancelled, irrespective of the result of the examination.
+• The candidate will have to give a suitable undertaking along with call letter at the time of examination confirming that the scribe fulfils all the stipulated eligibility criteria for a scribe mentioned above.
+Further, in case it later transpires that he/she did not fulfil any laid down eligibility criteria or suppressed material facts the candidature of the applicant will stand cancelled, irrespective of the result of the examination.
 Proforma of undertaking is available on RBI web site.

 • The same scribe cannot be used by more than one candidate.
-In addition the scribe arranged by the Candidate should not be a candidate for the examination.
-If violation of the above is detected at any stage of the process, candidature of both the candidate and the scribe will be cancelled.
-Candidates eligible for and who wish to use the services of a scribe in the examination should invariably carefully indicate the same in the online application form.
-Any subsequent request may not be favorably entertained.
+In addition, the scribe arranged by the Candidate should not be a candidate for the examination.
+Candidates eligible for and who wish to use the services of a scribe in the examination should carefully indicate the same in the online application form.
+Any subsequent request will not be favorably entertained.

 • Only candidates registered for compensatory time will be allowed such concessions since compensatory time given to candidates shall be system based, it shall not be possible for the test conducting agency to allow such time if he / she is not registered for the same.
 Candidates not registered for compensatory time shall not be allowed such concessions.

-The above guidelines are subject to change in terms of GOI guidelines/ clarifications, if any, from time to time.
+• The above guidelines are subject to change in terms of Govt. of India guidelines/clarifications, if any, from time to time.

 4. Eligibility Criteria: